-- For a full list of valid identification, click here.
+- View the full list of TSA valid identification.

 - Picking Up & Dropping Off Passengers

 If you’re picking up passengers, either drive to the lower baggage level of the terminal or the upper level (normally for dropping off passengers) as you enter the airport property.
 The terminal curb side is for active loading and unloading only.
 There is no parking in front of the terminal and violators will be fined.